 3. Clear Sky: You can have strong solar activity and darkness, but if the sky is all cloudy you won’t have a chance to see it because northern lights occur high up in the atmosphere above the clouds.

 WRAP UP – visit places like Iceland, North Canada, North Norway (Not in the height of summer), get updates from Aurora prediction websites and apps when you’re there, wait for the dark and hope for clear sky!
 One more important thing – get well dressed, it might get cold 🙂

 The first thing that determines the recommended gear is the fact that northern lights have relatively low ambient light.
 That makes photographing the northern lights quite similar to Astrophotography or night photography.
 That means we would generally want to use gear that allows us to get more light.

 Any camera with manual exposure is a good start! from here on it is straight and simple – a camera with better ISO performance will allow us to shoot in higher ISO while getting less noise in the photo.
 Full frame sensor cameras would be better than crop sensor cameras, and the better the camera, the better the results will be.

 In general, wide angle lenses with wide apertures are preferred.
 A wide angle lens allows to have a photo with large view angle and a lot of sky and foreground.
-A wide angle lens also has another nice advantage – you can use longer shutter speed without smearing the stars (find our more here).
+A wide angle lens also has another nice advantage – you can use longer shutter speed without smearing the stars (find out more in my article about night photography).
 Having a wide aperture is also another advantage that allows to get more light in the photo.

 Since it is almost strictly obligatory to use long shutter speed, you need a good and sturdy tripod to place your camera.
 If it is big, small, heavy, high, cheap or expensive and etc is your choice.
 As long as it holds the camera steady, you’re ready.